Credit: SaskParks

 Plan a trip to Rowan’s Ravine

 The sun is out and it’s a perfect day to be outside.
 And if there is water – that’s almost paradise.
-Grab your little ones and drive to one of the biggest natural beaches in southern Saskatchewan – the Rowan’s Ravine for summer fun time.
-Around 1 h drive from Regina.
+Grab your little ones and drive to one of the biggest natural beaches in southern Saskatchewan – Rowan’s Ravine for a summer fun time.
+Around a 1-hour drive from Regina.

 Tour the Frenchman River Valley